AI ROI Calculation: The Math Most Enterprises Get Wrong

 Why do most AI ROI spreadsheets fail in finance review?

-How do I account for human-in-the-loop review in the ROI model?
+How should I model human-in-the-loop review in AI ROI?

 What is a realistic payback period for enterprise AI?